 - 1. All students possessing a certificate proving that they have successfully completed their Bachelor of Science studies in "Technische Bestuurskunde" issued by the institute TU Delft will be admitted to the programme.
 See for more information article 23.4 and 23.5. - 2.
 Students who do not possess the degree mentioned in paragraph 1 are required to obtain proof of admission to the programme from the dean, who will seek the advice of the board of examiners on this matter. - 3.
 In order to obtain proof of admission, the student must meet or, as the case may be, possess: - a. the general relevant criteria set by the executive board, laid down in Section 2 of the Student Charter (central part); - b. a certificate, together with the accompanying list of marks, proving that he/she possesses knowledge of a sufficiently high level and broad scope to successfully complete the programme within the allotted period. - 4.
-General requirements for admission to the program: see appendix 1 and website. - 5.
+General requirements for admission to the program: see appendix 1 and TPM-Website -> Stud-> Master programme -> Sepam. - 5.
 Students who are in possession of the above mentioned bachelors degree's (mentioned in the first paragraph) or proof of admission (mentioned in the second paragraph) can under certain conditions apply for admission to the honours class and/or, research specialisation with the degree programme director.
-The conditions are mentioned in the implementation regulations and on the website.
+The conditions are mentioned on the TPM-website -> student portal -> Honours Programme.